fboukezzoula/PlaceholdersKit/docker-full-examples/README.md

   <img src="../ressources/homepage_dev.png">

-  And voila !
-The placeholders have been correctly update.
+  **And voila !
+The placeholders have been correctly updated with all the INTEGRATION-DEV Key values**.

 # Second Deployment : Update to PRODUCTION environment